hunter-college-ossd-spr19/FacebookFolly-project-evaluation-02/README.md

 The repository contains a file named ``evaluation_template.md`` and a list of projects in a file named `sample_projects.md`.
 The ``evaluation_template.md`` file is a questionnaire to be answered for the project that the team has selected.
-Iyt is restricted to questions about the level of activity in the project.
+It is restricted to questions about the level of activity in the project.

 1. Everyone should choose a project from the list of projects in the ``sample_projects.md`` file.